What Taxes Do I Have to Pay When Selling a House in Minnesota?

 Finding the best time means looking at market conditions and local real estate trends:

-• Spring and Summer: Typically high demand seasons in Minnesota.
+• Spring and Summer: Typically high-demand seasons in Minnesota.

 • Market Conditions: Check inventory levels and buyer demand.